batleforc/ProxyAuthK8S/apps/kubectl_proxyauth/readme.md

     - `<cluster-name>` : Switches the current context to the specified cluster.
     - Output the current context if no cluster name is provided.
     - `list` : Lists all available contexts, and which one come from ProxyAuthK8s or are active.
+- **Configuration Management**: The plugin will support configuration files to store settings such as the ProxyAuthK8s service URL and default namespace.
+  - `config` : If no flags provided, shows current config
+    - `--server-url (-s) <url>` : Sets the default ProxyAuthK8s service URL in the configuration file.
+    - `--namespace (-n) <namespace>` : Sets the default namespace in the configuration file.
+    - `clear` : Clears the configuration file, resetting all settings to defaults.
 - **Help Command**: A `--help` flag will be available to provide users with information about the plugin's commands and usage.
 - **Error Handling**: The plugin will handle errors gracefully, providing meaningful messages to the user in case of authentication failures or other issues.
   - Each error needs to have a unique ID for easier troubleshooting